Quick Answer

 7. Your Age

-Younger drivers, especially teenagers, tend to have higher accident rates compared to more experienced adult drivers, so insurance rates for youthful motorists are often elevated.
-Car insurance premiums will steadily decrease for policyholders from their teenage years into their mid-20s as risks decrease with aging.
-Maintaining a clean driving record can also allow premiums to fall more quickly for younger drivers as they progress past 25 years old.
+Younger drivers, especially teenagers, tend to have higher accident rates compared to more experienced adults, so rates for youthful motorists are often elevated.
+Premiums will steadily decrease from the teenage years into the mid-20s as risk declines with experience.
+Maintaining a clean record can accelerate that decline for younger drivers as they progress past 25.
+According to NerdWallet’s age-based rate research, the average 16-year-old driver pays more than $3,500 per year for coverage, compared to roughly $1,600 per year for a driver in their mid-30s with a comparable record.

 How to Get Your Insurance Estimates